flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-19-01-08-qq/index.md

 cards:
   - order: 0
     body: >-
-      > ‘Tax refunds will go out.’
+      "Tax refunds will go out."

       Russell Vought, Acting Director of Office of Management & Budget (OMB), speaking at a White House briefing, explaining that the OMB believes its